MohammadYousef-001/Personal-Expenses-Tracker/docs/test-plan.md

 The local MCP server was disconnected to simulate an offline server

-After the server was disconnected MCP Inspector could no longer access or call the P0 tools
+After the server was disconnected MCP Inspector could no longer access the P0 tools

 Expected

-The tools should be unavailable while the MCP server is offline and no incorrect result should be returned
+The tools should be unavailable while the MCP server is offline

 Result